 I like to use powder detergents specifically so I can get the cardboard package.
 While you can plan to recycle plastic containers, unfortunately, recycling plastic only helps part of the problem.

 In many places across the country and the world, recycling systems have limitations.
-My eyes have been opened recently to what can happen to recyclables when you recycle dirty items or types of plastic your local recycling center can’t handle.
+Recently, I’ve learned what can happen to recyclables when you recycle dirty items or types of plastic your local recycling center can’t handle.

-Recycling is still good, obviously, but I have learned you have to be responsible about it.
-It is not responsible simply to recycle everything you think should be recycled.
+Recycling is still good, obviously, but I have learned you have to be responsible with it.
+It is not responsible to throw everything in the recycling bin.